Clarity is fundamental

 Or, if you prefer something with a rhyme, it’s good to be understood!

-When you communicate clearly, customers know what the deal is and understand what you’re offering.
+When you communicate clearly, customers understand exactly what you’re offering and how you can help them.
 There’s no doubt, no confusion and no misunderstanding.

-Clear copy is easy to read and digest on the first attempt.
+Clear copy should be easy to read and digest on the first attempt.
 So your audience can focus on your message rather than stumbling over your delivery.

 So how can you write more clearly and reap these benefits for your business?